maths/moodle-qtype_stack/doc/en/Topics/Statistics.md

 ## Example

-In this example, the student is asked find a confidence interval.
+In this example, the student is asked to find a confidence interval.
 We will randomly generate a data set for the student.
 This also includes [serving out data](../Authoring/Serving_out_data.md).

 ### Question variables